Brand, design and build of a whole new Drupal website

 Custom code development

-This module provides basic integration with Help Scout's Beacon - A helpdesk tool (similar to Zoho Desk or Zendesk).
-This allows people to submit support tickets or chat from a Drupal site.
+For example, we developed the Drupal 9 version of the contributed module for Help Scout and their Beacon messenger tool.
+The module provides basic integration with Beacon - a help-desk tool (similar to Zoho Desk or Zendesk), allowing people to submit support tickets or chat from a Drupal site.

-The design strategy discussion resulted in providing various templates (via the Paragraphs module) that could be used to assemble content with flexibility and ease, thereby reducing the need for a developer/designer to be involved with standard content entry tasks.
+The design strategy discussion resulted in us providing various templates (using the Paragraphs module) that could be used to assemble content with flexibility and ease, thereby reducing the need for a developers/designers to be involved with standard content entry tasks and page building.

 Workflow